SCUT-BIP-Lab/NFPH/README.md

-# FPNet
+# SCUT_NFPH
-Code for reproduce the work《Full-Palm Biometrics: Towards Contactless Multiple Palm Traits Fusion》.
+Code for reproduce the work《Normalized-Full-Palmar-Hand: Towards More Accurate Hand-Based Multimodal Biometrics》.
 <br />License for SCUT-PV-v2 SCUT-PPPV-v2 dataset.